alexch/codelikethis/public/lessons/db/overview.md

 # JIST

-In addition to CRUD, the following features are also fairly standard:
+In addition to CRUD, the following database features are also fairly standard:

 * **J**oin several documents (records) into one in response to a single query
 * **I**ndex by field for fast lookup and search